Timeline: Renewable Heat Incentive scandal

 8 May 2017

-- There is been a setback in a plan to inspect all 2,100 boilers in the scheme as the Department for the Economy is been unable to appoint a company to carry out the work.
+- There is a setback in a plan to inspect all 2,100 boilers in the scheme as the Department for the Economy has been unable to appoint a company to carry out the work.

 24 May 2017